 Don’t send Cyber Monday text messages to customers who’ve already purchased during your Black Friday weekend sale.
 This seems obvious, but it’s easy to overlook when you’re managing multiple campaigns across email and text message marketing.

 Set up exclusions for anyone who’s bought since your Black Friday sale started.
-Focus your texting resources on engaged prospects who haven’t converted yet—these are the people you want your Cyber Monday messaging to reach.
+Focus your texting resources on engaged prospects who haven’t converted yet.
+These are the people you want your Cyber Monday messaging to reach.

-Send to previous SMS converters (and exclude those who bought over the weekend)
+Send to previous SMS converters

-If you have a segment of people who are known to buy from SMS, Cyber Monday is a good time to focus on them.
+If you have a segment of people who are known to buy from text messages, Cyber Monday is a good time to focus on them.
 “It’s an extra signal that these people have high intent,” says Jemma Sears, digital marketing manager at Kulani Kinis.
 “We love to add that layer into our SMS segments.”

-3. Create VIP experiences that feel exclusive
+5. Create VIP experiences that feel exclusive

 Generic discount blasts won’t cut it on Cyber Monday.
 Your most valuable customers need to feel special, especially when they’re choosing between dozens of competing offers.